 Jacob Turner was 1-4 with a 3.38 ERA in seven starts with the Marlins after being traded last July.
 While this is still too small of a sample to accurately project the 21 year old right hander's future performance, he did show promise with a couple of good outings against the Cincinnati Reds and Washington Nationals down the stretch.

-Henderson Alvarez is a hard-throwing left-hander that the Marlins acquired in their blockbuster trade with the Toronto Blue Jays (more on that below).
+Henderson Alvarez is a hard-throwing right-hander that the Marlins acquired in their blockbuster trade with the Toronto Blue Jays (more on that below).
 His major league numbers with the Blue Jays last year aren't pretty -- 9-14 record, 4.85 ERA/5.18 FIP/4.42 xFIP, and a strikeout rate so low that it would make your mother cry.
 However, at just 22 years old (he turns 23 in April), Alvarez has time to sort things out.
 Right-hander Nathan Eovaldi and left-hander Wade LeBlanc will likely round out the rotation, with veteran lefty John Maine pushing for a roster spot during Spring Training.